 Mark 5 moves from Jesus crossing into unclean territory and delivering a man from a legion of demons, to Jesus returning among Jewish crowds where a bleeding woman is healed by faith, to Jesus raising Jairus's daughter from death and commanding faith over fear.

 Mark 5 shows Jesus fulfilling and surpassing covenant categories of purity, mercy, and restoration.
 He enters unclean territory, confronts unclean spirits, restores a man among tombs, heals a woman with a long-term flow of blood, and touches a dead child.
 Under the law, tombs, blood impurity, and death marked uncleanness, yet Jesus is not defiled by contact.
-Instead, He cleanses and gives life.
+Instead, he cleanses and gives life.
 The restored Gerasene witness also hints at mercy moving beyond Jewish boundaries into Gentile regions.

 Mark 5 clarifies the gospel by showing that Jesus came to rescue people from powers they cannot defeat: demons, uncleanness, shame, suffering, fear, and death.
-The chapter does not yet give the full explanation of the cross and resurrection, but it displays the authority and mercy of the One who will accomplish salvation through His own death and resurrection.
-Jesus restores the ruined, calls the hidden sufferer daughter, commands faith in the face of death, and raises the dead by His word.
+The chapter does not yet give the full explanation of the cross and resurrection, but it displays the authority and mercy of the One who will accomplish salvation through his own death and resurrection.
+Jesus restores the ruined, calls the hidden sufferer daughter, commands faith in the face of death, and raises the dead by his word.

 Courageous faith, truthful confession, mercy-shaped witness, hope under delay, reverent confidence in Jesus' authority, compassion for the isolated, and steadfast trust in the Lord of life.